Mintnoii/Mintnoii/README.md

 # Hi!
-My name is Mintnoii. 👋
+I'm Mintnoii. 👋

 - 👨🏻‍💻 A front-end engineer in Shanghai.
 - 🌱 Focus on React & Vue & Rust.